 The 2012-13 season saw a continuation of that success as Minnesota earned a share of its second-straight MacNaughton Cup and the program's fourth in the last eight years.
-With a 26-9-5 overall record, including a perfect 8-0-0 record in regular season nonconference play, the Gophers led the nation in scoring offense and power play (additionally, the Gophers led the WCHA in scoring defense and penalty kill).
+With a 26-9-5 overall record, including a perfect 8-0-0 record in regular season nonconference play, the Gophers led the nation in scoring offense and power play.
 The 2012-13 season also saw Lucia become just the 10th coach to earn 600 career wins with Lucia doing so in a 3-2 win at Michigan Tech on Oct.
 20, 2012.

-Lucia has coached 16 first-team All-Americans, including 2001-02 Hobey Baker Award winner, Jordan Leopold and, most recently, 2008-09 selection Ryan Stoa.
-He also has coached 57 all-WCHA players, 21 all-WCHA defensemen, eight Hobey Baker Award finalists, six WCHA Defensive Players of the Year and three WCHA Rookies of the Year.
+Lucia has coached 17 first-team All-Americans, including 2001-02 Hobey Baker Award winner, Jordan Leopold.
+He also has coached 61 all-conference players, nine Hobey Baker Award finalists, and seven conference defensive players of the year and three conference rookies of the year.
 Leopold's Hobey Baker Award was the fourth in Minnesota history.

 Lucia has helped many Gophers move on to the next level as well.
-During his 14-year tenure, 69 of his players have been drafted by NHL franchises including 14 first round selections.
+During his 15-year tenure, 72 of his players have been drafted by NHL franchises including 14 first round selections.
 Erik Johnson was taken first overall in the 2006 draft by the St. Louis Blues while Thomas Vanek (2003), Blake Wheeler (2004) and Phil Kessel (2006) were all taken with the fifth overall choice.

-Fourteen of Lucia's players saw action in the NHL in 2012-13 including Nick Leddy, who helped the Chicago Blackhawks win the Stanley Cup.
+Sixteen of Lucia's players saw action in the NHL in 2013-14 including Nick Leddy, who helped the Chicago Blackhawks win the Stanley Cup the previous year.

 Lucia has maintained Minnesota's tradition of building a roster built primarily around Minnesota natives, however, he has also brought in several top-notch players from other states and countries to keep the Gophers among the nation's elite programs.
-He has been successful in attracting some of the nation's top players who have participated in the U.S. National Development Team program, drawing 20 players from the Ann Arbor, Mich. squad since taking over the Gophers' program.
+He has been successful in attracting some of the nation's top players who have participated in the U.S. National Development Team program.

 Prior to his arrival at Minnesota, Lucia led Colorado College, to a 166-68-18 (.694) record in six seasons.
 Tied with former Wisconsin head coach Jeff Sauer as the second-winningest coach in Colorado College history, Lucia guided the Tigers to a record of 23-11-5 record and the WCHA regular-season title in his first season in 1993-94.
 Colorado College had struggled to an 8-28 record the previous season and had not experienced a winning season in the previous 13 campaigns.
 The league title was Colorado College's first in 37 years.